-The typed final approach is particularly attractive if the DSL to embed is also typed.
-We can then represent in the host language not only terms but also the type system (type derivations) of the DSL.
-Only well-typed DSL terms are embeddable.
+The tagless-final approach is particularly attractive if the DSL to embed is also typed.
+One can then represent in the host language not only DSL terms but also the DSL type system (i.e., type derivations): Only well-typed DSL terms become embeddable.
 Therefore, the type checker of the host language checks -- and even infers for us -- DSL types.
 Even DSLs with resource-sensitive (affine, linear) types are thus embeddable.
-The approach also statically ensures that all interpretations -- in particular, various transformations and optimizations -- are type-preserving.
+The approach ensures by its very construction that all interpretations -- in particular, various transformations and optimizations -- are type-preserving.

-The characteristic feature of the tagless-final approach is extensibility: At any time one may add more interpreters, more optimization passes, and even more expression forms to the DSL while re-using the previous interpreters as they were.
-Perhaps counter-intuitively, the tagless-final style supports DSL transformations: from constant propagation and partial evaluation to CPS transformations and loop interchange.
+The characteristic feature of the tagless-final approach is extensibility: a DSL expression, once written, can be interpreted in a variety of ways -- to evaluate, to pretty-print, to analyze, to transform or compile.
+At any time one may add more interpreters, more optimization passes, and even more expression forms to the DSL while re-using the earlier written DSL programs and interpreters as they are.
+Perhaps counter-intuitively, the tagless-final style supports DSL transformations: from reduction, constant propagation and partial evaluation to CPS transformations and loop interchange.

 These lecture notes introduce the final approach slowly and in detail, highlighting extensibility, the solution to the expression problem, and the seemingly impossible pattern-matching.
 We develop the approach further, to type-safe cast, run-time-type representation, Dynamics, and type reconstruction.
 We finish with telling examples of type-directed partial evaluation and encodings of type-and-effect systems and linear lambda-calculus.